 - £10.92 for periods between 1 and 4 weeks

 - £21.84 for periods between 4 and 10 weeks

 If you have been refused a parking permit you may choose to appeal to the Parking Appeal Panel.
 An appeal must be made within 5 working days from receiving notification of refusal.
 You only have the right of appeal if you have submitted an application by the deadline noted above.

-The Parking Appeal Panel for 2021/22 will meet in November 2021 (exact date TBC).
-The Parking Appeals Panel meets to determine the outcome of any appeals received in the 2021/22 academic year.
+The Parking Appeal Panel for 2022/23 will meet on 1st November 2022.
+The Parking Appeals Panel meets to determine the outcome of any appeals received in the 2022/23 academic year.

 The Parking Appeal Panel (at least three out of five members will determine an appeal and the appeal panel should always include a student representative) will consist of:

 - A member of Student Financial Support

 - Campus Services Director